suyashmahar/jekyll-conf-website/index.md

 Virginia, working with Prof. Samira Khan.
 His research interest lies in computer systems and architecture.
-In particular, he is interested in software-hardware co-design for persistent memory, to make persistent memory systems, robust, efficient, and secured.
+In particular, he is interested in software-hardware co-design for persistent memory, to make persistent memory systems robust, efficient, and secured.
 He is also broadly interested in other new and emerging systems, such as near-data processing and in-network processing.